dortje/R_Getting_Cleaning_Data_Assignment/codebook.md

 30 subjects participated in the experiment.
 By random 70% were selected in the training data set and 30% in the test data set.

 ## Description of variables
-The data set *activity_measurements.csv* describes all the measurements conducted for the subjects doing the activities multiple times.
+The data set *activity_measurements.txt* describes all the measurements conducted for the subjects doing the activities multiple times.

-The data set *activity_measurements_mean.csv* contains the average per activity and subject for all the measurements in the data set *activity_measurements.csv*.
+The data set *activity_measurements_mean.txt* contains the average per activity and subject for all the measurements in the data set *activity_measurements.txt*.

 Nevertheless both data sets have the same column names.